tech9md/vibelympics/round_2/README.md

 ```

 **Export as SBOM (CycloneDX)**
-- Download Software Bill of Materials in CycloneDX 1.6 format
+- Download Software Bill of Materials in CycloneDX 1.6 format (1.7 also supported)
 - Industry-standard format for compliance and reporting
 - **File format**: `pyshield-sbom-{package_name}-{version}.cdx.json`
 - **Compatible with**: DependencyTrack, OWASP tools, and other SBOM management platforms